-Combine all the ingredients, except the oil, in a bowl, adding a good pinch of sea salt and 200ml of water.
+In a bowl, combine all the ingredients except the oil, adding a good pinch of sea salt and 200ml of water.
 Mix until smooth, then leave to rest for 30 minutes.

-Lightly oil a large frying pan or griddle, then place on a medium heat.
+Lightly oil a large frying pan, then place on a medium heat.

-Spoon a ladleful of batter into a roti jala mould (or use a squeezy bottle), and move in a circular motion to form a thin, lacy pattern in the pan.
-Keep the mould about 3cm above the hot pan and drizzle from the middle outwards in a spider web pattern.
-It’s best to keep the mould full at all times to give the best pressure for flowing the batter.
+Spoon a ladleful of batter into a roti jala mould (you can buy these online) or squeezy bottle, and move in a circular motion to form a thin, lacy spiderweb pattern on the surface of the pan – keep the batter flowing.
+If using a mould, hold it 3cm above the hot pan and keep it full of batter for the best results.

-Cook for 20 to 30 seconds – you don’t want it to brown, but it needs to firm up slightly – then bang out onto a board (do not attempt to flip it).
+Cook for 20 to 30 seconds, or until slightly firm but not brown, then bang out on to a board (do not attempt to flip it).

-Fold into quarters or roll up, then repeat with the remaining batter, serving as and when ready.
-Delicious served alongside an Aubergine kuzi, with Sambal nenas (pineapple relish).
+Roll up, then repeat with the remaining batter, serving as and when ready.